Background

 Market and Model

-There are four Taycan Cross Turismo model choices, your options kicking off with the Taycan 4 Cross Turismo which from the launch of this revised design was priced at around £86,500 and, like all versions of this SUV model, features AWD and Porsche's largest 105kWh 'Performance Battery Plus' Pack.
-The faster 4S Cross Turismo costs around £100,500.
+There are four Taycan Cross Turismo model choices, your options kicking off with the Taycan 4 Cross Turismo which from the launch of this revised design was priced at £96,800 and, like all versions of this SUV model, features AWD and Porsche's largest 105kWh 'Performance Battery Plus' Pack.
+The faster 4S Cross Turismo costs around £100,400 at launch.
 For the '4' and the '4S', there's not too much of a price premium over the equivalent Taycan Sports Saloon once you fit that sedan out with this SUV model's 'Performance Battery Plus' Pack.

-If you can afford to move up to the two Turbo variants, there's the 'Turbo' version (which costs around £135,000) and the Turbo S (which costs around £162,500).
+If you can afford to move up to the two Turbo variants, there's the 'Turbo' version (which cost around £135,200 from launch) and the Turbo S (which cost around £162,500).
 Save some extra budget for the optional 'Off-Road Design Package'.
 There's a special rear bike carrier available too.

 At least all these figures get you a slightly better equipped Taycan Cross Turismo than before.
 The mode switch on the steering wheel is now a standard feature.
 For models equipped with the Sport Chrono package and the bigger 'Performance Battery Plus pack', there is a special 'push-to-pass' button on the mode switch.
 Using the new control lever on the left behind the steering wheel, control of the driver assistance systems is now more intuitive.
 Apple CarPlay has been more deeply integrated into the vehicle displays and functions.
 And the new In-Car Video function enables video streaming on the central display and the passenger display.